ShadyHanafy/Capstone-Project-Create-a-Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 ## Installation <a name="installation"></a>

 The code should run with no issues using Python versions 3.
 The libraries to run the code here beside the Anaconda distribution of Python as as follow:
-* sqlalchemy
-* nltk
-* re
+* numpy
 * pandas
+* sns
+* matplotlib
 * sklearn
-* pickle
-* sys

 ## Project Motivation<a name="motivation"></a>

-For this project, the goal is to analyze disaster response data and classifiy the messages into categories for fast response detection from Figure Eight to build a model for that purpose over 3 steps:
+For this project, the target is to analyze demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population. and predict which individuals are most likely to convert into becoming customers for the company.
+For that purpose we will do the following:

-1. Use ETL Pipeline to explore, clean and analyze the data then store that final table in sql DB
+1. Use ETL Pipeline to explore, clean and analyze the data sets
-2. Use ML Pipeline to load the stored data, build a classifier model, train it and predict till the highest accuracy
-3. Store the Model into a pickle file to be used by Flask Web APP to view the categories of the messages
+2. Using unsupervised learning techniques to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company
+3. Apply all used techniques on a third dataset with demographics information for targets of a marketing campaign for the company, and use a supervised learning model to predict which individuals are most likely to convert into becoming customers for the company

 ## File Descriptions <a name="files"></a>

-There are 2 notebooks and 2 datasets available here to showcase work related to the above steps.
+There are 1 notebook and 4 datasets to be used here to showcase work related to the above steps.
 Markdown cells were used to assist in walking through the thought process for individual steps.
-1. ETL Pipeline Preparation.ipynb : Explore the  dataset and understand the messages classification
-2. ML Pipeline Preparation.ipynb : Build classifier model to predict the messages categories
-3. workspace
-	- \data
-		* disaster_categories.csv: categories dataset
-		* disaster_messages.csv: messages dataset
-		* DisasterResponse.db: disaster response database
-		* process_data.py: built using ETL Pipeline.ipyb code

-	- \models
-		* train_classifier.py: built using ML Pipeline.ipyb code
+1. Arvato Project Workbook.ipynb : Include all our work
+2. Files to be used (not available for loading)
+		* Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
+		* Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
+		* Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
+		* Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns)

 ## Results<a name="results"></a>

+The main findings of the code can be found at the post available [here](https://github.com/ShadyHanafy/Shady/blob/main/Project%20Details.md).

 ### FlaskAPP Visualization : http://0.0.0.0:3001/
 ![This is an image](https://github.com/ShadyHanafy/DisasterResponse.io/blob/main/FlaskApp.png)